"Be mindful of the coming of the dawn, for demons dance in the shadows."

 Maybe he should call in sick.

-Clearly he had failed.
+Clearly, he had failed.

 He glanced over at the school bus stop, loaded with children, just across the street from his house while he waited for someone to answer the phone.
 Appeared they would be late too.
-His gaze wondered to a little girl who was standing apart from the rest.
+His gaze wandered to a little girl who was standing apart from the rest.

 The group of kids was something to focus on since he was faced in that direction, not that he was staring at them or anything.
 He was used to seeing them since this was the same time he left every day.
 But he had never noticed the little girl before.
 Micah huffed.
 Stupid.
 She simply drew that half attention since she was standing apart, that’s all.
 However, her blond curls, pink dress and what appeared to be a heavy neon green backpack did make her stand out.
 Maybe she was new to the area.

 But then, as if she knew he was watching her, she turned her face toward him.
 Micah thought she was maybe eleven and she was quite pretty, if a little kid could be pretty, but in a cold sort of way.
 Shivers ran up his spine as Micah met her glare.
 She was all the way across the street, but he could still see her stare.
 She cocked her head as if surprised or confused.
-But then she smiled and it wasn’t innocent.
+But then she smiled, and it wasn’t innocent.
 It was more like those twins at the end of the hallway in The Shining.
-Flat-out… creepy.
+Flat-out creepy.
 It was the only way he could describe it.
 Not at all what he felt in the old man’s presence.
 Her eyes pierced him.
 And then, while he stood there, the phone still ringing in his ear, waiting for someone to pick up, her face changed.
-It contorted into something other than human; something dark, scaly, bubbling.
+It contorted into something other than human.
+Something dark, scaly, bubbling.